“Nowhere in nature can you find purer color than sunlight passing through the petal of a flower” – Larry K. Stephenson

 Every now and then I will set up an “Invitation to Play”, an activity of unstructured or open-ended play for the girls to do independently while I try get a little work done around the house.

-This is typically something that I will put out for those moments of the day where I know the girls will be bored or fighting constantly.
-For me, this is before lunch/nap and then in the afternoon from 2-4.
-These are the times where I know they will need some stimulation or just some quiet creative time.
+This is typically something that I will put out for those moments of the day where I know the girls will be bored, fighting constantly, or just needing some stimulation or quiet creative time.
 Sometimes it is a new puzzle (or an old one they haven’t done in a while), some drawing materials, or a new playing activity.

 My oldest, Lila, had her first ballet recital a couple of weeks ago and she received several beautiful bouquets of flowers that decorated our house.
 When they started wilting and not looking their best, these became the perfect material for a play activity that encourages the use of senses and imagination.

 I set the flowers on a tray outside along with some pans, bowls, scissors, and spoons.
 I gave very little instruction besides letting them know they could use soil from a specific pot and the water hose if they wanted.

 The girls filled their pans with soil and then set to work ripping and tearing the flowers apart for their creations.
 They were very selective on the flowers and colors they chose and began placing them in the pans.
 It was so enjoyable to watch them at work!